What You Don’t Know About Beeswax Processing, But Really Ought To

 I generally get my beeswax locally if I can.
 Sometimes I have to filter my own based on what’s available.
 But I don’t go to the same beekeeper every time.
 Some small beekeepers just don’t have enough to meet my demand, so I go to several beekeepers that meet my high standards of how they raise their bees and what processes are used to filter the beeswax.

 None of their beeswax is the same, some are darker, some are lighter.
 Some are more filtered than others.
 Some I have to re-filter, and some I don’t.
 It all varies, and sometimes I don’t know what I’ll be getting in my next batch.
 But I continue this practice because I believe in supporting our American farmers, beekeepers, hard working people.
 I also do this because there is limited information available about the processes used in commercial beeswax.
-This information is important because some of these processes can be harmful, and dealing with local bee keepers allows me to ask my long list of questions.
+This information is important because some of these processes can be harmful, and dealing with local bee keepers not only allows me to see their setup for myself, but also allows me to ask my long list of questions.

 As a side note, the inconsistencies in raw ingredients are not limited to beeswax.
 I recently switched to a superior quality rose hip seed oil.
 This is the main ingredient in my soon to be famous L’Crème.